Man charged in beating that left wife brain dead

 Victim Advocate Unit Director Jessie Fierro said Rivera's behavior reported by deputies in the initial incident — staring off, avoiding eye contact, slow response — were "100%" signs of possible brain damage.

-Fierro, with the Domestic Violence Resource Center, said physical signs of strangulation or a brain bleed wouldn't be visible to deputies but that should not "hinder them" from calling an advocate out.
+Fierro, with the Domestic Violence Resource Center, said physical signs of choking or a brain bleed wouldn't be visible to deputies but that should not "hinder them" from calling an advocate out.

-It's unclear if an advocate was requested or offered to Rivera by BCSO and Fuller did not immediately respond to questions on the matter.
+It's unclear if an advocate was requested or offered to Rivera by BCSO, and Fuller did not respond to questions on the matter.

 "I would really love for them to utilize our service on every single (domestic violence) call," she said, adding that advocates are available to go out to the scene, speak to the victim and offer resources.